 - Letters of recommendation: Applicants should make arrangements to for have three letters of recommendation submitted to UA Little Rock, on their behalf, by individuals familiar with their academic background and educational interests.

-The student may choose a track at the time of admission according to the student’s academic background.
-Tha availability of advisors will also be evaluated for each application.
+The student must choose a track at the time of admission according to the student’s academic background.
+The availability of advisors will also be evaluated for each application.

 The deadline for applications for summer and fall admission is April 15, and for spring admissions is November 15.